 WEST POINT — David Halberstam wrote a short yet under-appreciated book among his many bestsellers about a 60-year bond between four Boston Red Sox teammates soon to cross the river.

 The great Ted Williams’ health was first failing him in 2001 when Bobby Doerr, Dominic DiMaggio and Johnny Pesky planned a road trip to visit him.
 They were “my guys,” Williams liked to say.

 Halberstam’s book, “The Teammates, A Portrait of a Friendship,” was published in 2003.

 Borrowing from the theme, “Big Rapids Teammates” is about four friends growing up in the Michigan college town of Ferris State University on the Muskegon River.
 We played sports, changing with the seasons.
 You couldn’t ask for a better small-town experience than Big Rapids.

 Although our reunion thankfully didn’t involve a death watch, it was about a long-time bond.
 It was planned around a weekend trip to West Point, including Army’s football game on Oct.
 23 against Wake Forest at sold out Michie Stadium.

 West Point was a homecoming for (Ret.)
 Army Colonel Rick Steinke, Class of 1978.
 It was a bucket list trip for the rest of us: Me; Rex Schuberg, the quasi-mayor of Big Rapids and patriarch of a third-generation business, Schuberg Insurance; and Mike Fortino, a restauranteur and businessman.
-Mike’s father grew Casa Nova Restaurant into a Big Rapids establishment.
+Mike’s father developed Casa Nova Restaurant into a Big Rapids institution.